Fernando-Draw/website_search_button/readme/DESCRIPTION.md

-Enable a WhatsApp floating button on the website to be able to send a message quickly
+Enable a floating search button on the website designed for platforms of small screens devices